A community-centered intervention in the West End Neighborhood for the purple martin bird

 ASLA St. Louis Chapter Award of Excellence

-The Hodiamont Tracks Greenway is a new community initiative that replaces the old Hodiamont Tracks streetcar railway, catalyzing a series of efforts to reinvigorate the underserved neighborhood, including connectivity to amenities, well-designed public open spaces, and community-engaging activities along the new greenway.
+The greenway will catalyze a series of efforts to reinvigorate the historically underserved neighborhood, paving way for increased connectivity to amenities, well-designed public open spaces, and community-engaging activities.